Dr Nasia Hadjigeorgiou

 Supervision of Projects/PhDs

-- Apostolos Georgiou – Director of Studies, Working title: ‘When parties matter: challenging the effects of ethnic politics and federalism in ethnic disputes’
+- Apostolos Georgiou – Director of Studies for PhD, Working title: ‘When parties matter: challenging the effects of ethnic politics and federalism in ethnic disputes’

-- Fezile Osum – Director of Studies, Working title: ‘Conflict-related sexual and gender-based violence’
+- Fezile Osum – Director of Studies for PhD, Working title: ‘Conflict-related sexual and gender-based violence’

 - Republic of Cyprus, Attorney General’s Office (ongoing) The position involves providing consulting services to the Attorney General’s Office on Public International Law matters.